Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Summary and conclusion

 In the main cluster, our model features a complex mass distribution with two peaks at the two BCGs.
-The three large-scale halos are displaced from the two BCGs and, together with them, form a highly elliptical density distribution with elongation to the north-east, elevated density between the two BCGs and an extension in the south.
-The mass distribution in the subcluster is simpler, described by a single large-scale halo that aligns closely with the subcluster BCG.
-With a measured displacement of $4_{-2}^{+4}$ kpc, we achieve a threefold improvement in precision and a systematic shift towards lower displacements, compared to a model with the same parametrisation but without JWST systems.
+The three large-scale halos are displaced from the two BCGs and altogether they form a highly elliptical density distribution with elongation to the north-east, elevated density between the BCGs, and an extension in the south.
+The mass distribution in the subcluster is simpler, described by a single large-scale halo that closely coincides with the subcluster BCG.
+With a measured displacement of $4_{-2}^{+3}$ kpc, we achieved a three-fold improvement in precision and a systematic shift towards lower displacements, compared to a model with the same parametrisation, but without the inclusion of JWST systems.
+The halo position is consistent with the subcluster BCG within $2\sigma$.
 Although we caution against overinterpreting the displacement given our idealised model description and degeneracy with the mass of the BCG, this highlights the potential utility of our JWST observations for studies of dark matter via galaxy-DM displacement.

 A notable component in our model are the group-scale substructures surrounding the inner cluster regions.
-Despite the high uncertainty of the substructure properties derived from spectroscopy, their addition improves the model's performance in the inner regions.
-Although an even better fit is achieved when replacing them with a constant shear component, which warrants further refinement of their properties in future work, the substructures provide a physically motivated source of shear tied to mass components.
+Despite the high uncertainty of the substructure properties derived from spectroscopy, their addition improves the model performance in the inner regions.
+Despite the fact that an even better fit can be achieved when replacing them with a constant shear component, which warrants further refinement of their properties in future work, the substructures provide a physically motivated source of shear tied to mass components.
 They furthermore highlight the importance of considering the mass, extending beyond the regions covered by multiple images, along the two proposed merger axes in the Bullet Cluster.